Car Portraits: Photographing a Drift Driver

 Today’s Post by Joe Farace

-I like to think that there are basically two kinds of portrait photographers: The first likes to shoot with “available light” by which they really mean “every light that’s available.”
+I like to think that there are basically two kinds of portrait photographers: The first one likes to shoot with “available light” by which they really mean “every light that’s available.”

-I prefer using fewer lights because it’s less expensive, reduces setup time and results in less weight to be transported on location.
+I’m the second type of photographer and prefer using fewer lights because it’s less expensive, reduces setup time and results in less weight to be transported on location.

 How I made this portrait: Courtney is a model and an automobile enthusiast who drives a drift car, a Nissan 240SX, and was photographed he in my home studio while she was wearing one of Morgan’s and Philip’s T-shirts.

-Courtney was photographed against a Savage Focus Gray seamless paper background.
+I photographed Courtney against a Savage Focus Gray seamless paper background.
 The camera used was a Canon EOS 50D with EF28-135mm f/3.5-5.6 IS USM lens (at 80mm) with an exposure of 1/125 sec at f/18 at ISO 100.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.
 And if you do, thank so very much.